IJS teaches people who are seeking a deeper, richer and more meaningful life experience Jewish spiritual practices that are grounded in mindfulness.

 Development Associate

-Molly plans and develops IJS events and fundraisers, engaging our donors and communities.
+Molly plans and facilitates IJS events and fundraisers, engaging our donors and communities.
 She is a Virginia native now living in Brooklyn.
 She has previously worked in non-profit development and programming in settings of youth services, outdoor exploration, higher education, and multifaith dialogue.
-She holds a Bachelor of Arts degree from University of Virginia.
-Outside of work, she enjoys nature, literature, travel, and being with friends and family.
+She holds a Bachelor of Arts degree from University of Virginia, and is currently working towards an MFA in Fiction Writing.
+Outside of work, she enjoys nature, travel, the arts, and being with friends and family.

 Vanessa Efoe